2025–26 FC Basel season: Swiss Super League

 The 2025–26 Super League season was the 129th season of top-tier competitive football in Switzerland.
 The Swiss Football League (SFL) drew and published the fixtures of the first 22 rounds on 20 June 2025.
 The rest were to be drawn at a later date.

 Third round

-The fixtures and dates for the third round will be announced on 20 December.
+The fixtures and dates for the third round were announced on 20 December 2025.